 Þingvellir National Park is also a UNESCO World Heritage Site recognized for its unique geology, history, and cultural importance.

 Situated on the Golden Circle route Þingvellir offers the visitor unique history and sensational natural wonders.
 The cliff of the Almanngjá gorge, where the Eurasian and North-American tectoni1c plates ‘meet’, is simply stunning.
-Since around the end of the ice age these continental plates have been edging apart, producing the rift valley and some incredible geological features and scenery.
-You will see fabulous views over Þingvellir, the picturesque lake and church.
+Since around the end of the ice age, these continental plates have been edging apart, producing the rift valley and some incredible geological features and scenery.
+You will see fabulous views over Þingvellir, the picturesque lake, and church.
 There has been a church at Þingvellir since the 11th century, but the beautiful wooden church you see today was built in 1859.
-More information about Þingvellir, its facilities and attractions can be found here.
+Read more about Þingvellir National Park’s facilities and attractions.

 Silfra fissure, beneath the tranquil and crystal-clear waters of the lake at Þingvellir, delves down in the space between the tectonic faults, offering a unique experience, this is one of the most famous snorkeling and diving sites in the world.
 Diving or snorkeling at Silfra in Þingvellir National Park will show you a colorful and mesmerizing world which is greatly enhanced by the unrivaled underwater visibility.
-Read more about Silfra fissure here.
+Read more about Silfra fissure.

 Snaefellsjokull National Park